Battle moves into Kyiv as Ukrainians fight to keep control of their capital - KTVZ

 “The sooner negotiations begin, the better the chances of resuming normal life,” he said.

-The Russian Ministry of Defense in a statement Saturday said it had launched cruise missile strikes overnight against targets in Ukraine, and claimed it is exclusively targeting military infrastructure, as video emerged of a residential high-rise near Kyiv that was struck by a missile or rocket fire.

-Ukrainian Foreign Minister Dmytro Kuleba attributed that attack to Russian ground forces, in a comment on Twitter.

-Reports about apartment buildings and kindergartens being shelled, civilians being killed, and rockets being found in residential streets have been trickling in since the beginning of the offensive into Ukraine on Thursday.
+There have been reports of apartment buildings and kindergartens being shelled, civilians being killed, and rockets being found in residential streets since the beginning of the invasion earlier this week.

 Images analyzed by CNN confirmed that on several occasions densely populated areas have been hit by Russian forces around the country.